chemerson/render-comparison-tool/README.md

 ## Troubleshooting

-1) Baseline is the classic run instead of the visual grid ...
+1) Baseline is the classic run instead of the visual grid

    The environment tag name was assigned to the classic run.
-It may not work to simply delete the tag or the environment record
-... in the dashboard due to a bug.
-Instead, use the command line option
+It may not work to simply delete the tag or the environment record in the dashboard due to a bug.
+Instead, use the command line option -en to create a custom prefix for the env name.